Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 - [3] Chen, Wenlin, David Grangier and M. Auli.
 “Strategies for Training Large Vocabulary Neural Language Models.”
 ACL (2016). <a name="ref3"></a>

+- [4] Bengio, Yoshua and Jean-Sébastien Senecal.
+“Quick Training of Probabilistic Neural Nets by Importance Sampling.”
+AISTATS (2003). <a name="ref4"></a>